 See amazing views of the Zambezi Rapids, Victoria Falls Bridge and the spray of the Falls.
-Observe the riverine forest from a variety of different vantage points – from above, below and within the canopy itself.
+Observe the riverine forest from a variety of different vantage points during your Zimbabwe tour – from above, below and within the canopy itself.
 Experience forest birdlife along a network of slides, trails and rope bridge walkways in the hardwood forest of the Zambezi Gorges.

 Steam Train Dinner

 Take a trip back in time to the Victoria Falls Bridge on this ultimate Victoria Falls gourmet dinner experience.
 Enjoy the luxury and grandeur of a bygone era, with 5-star service, while savouring a delicious 4-course dinner and marvelling in the surrounding beauty of Victoria Falls at sunset.

 An incredible adrenaline rush – bungee jumping, bridge swinging or ziplining from the iconic Victoria Falls Bridge over the Zambezi, in no man’s land between Zimbabwe and Zambia.
 This is a once in a lifetime adventure, set against the incredible backdrop of the beautiful Victoria Falls.

 Get up-close to these massive beasts in the safety of a guided tour.
 Enjoy an encounter with the Nile Crocodile of the Zambezi and watch the large Crocs leap up and snap at meat chunks.
 Hold a newly hatched baby Croc and learn about conservation challenges at Victoria Falls.